The Prokhorov Effect: The Most Interesting Man in the World

 Prokhorov describes himself as an "extremist" in his personal life.

 He is driven but until recently somewhat private, perhaps burned by the controversy surrounding his detention in France.
 He might spend nearly $18,000 on lunch at a midtown restaurant but it was the restaurant owner who bragged about it, not him.
-He might spend $30 million (not a misprint) on a vacation in the south of France--as French media reported, but he won't confirm it or boast about it.
+He might spend $30 million (not a misprint) on a vacation for him and friends in the south of France--as French media reported, but he won't confirm it or boast about it.
 Of course,he doesn't deny it either.
 He refuses to identify his favorite author, his favorite fictional character, even his favorite color!
 He said he didn't want the media or public to be aware of his "cultural biases".
 He did identify a favorite quote, from a French author: "Good advice is something a man gives when he is too old to set a bad example".
+It's all part of a carefully crafted and well maintained mystique.

 He plays the guitar and reportedly has a "fine singing voice".

-In spite or because of his success, Prokhorov doesn't dismiss the value of luck, telling CNN last year, "In business, you need to have luck...That's why it's very stupid to say there is no luck".
-(If he's available, could he sit in on the Draft Lottery this May?)
-And he likes risks, noting on his blog last year, "The biggest risk in business around the world is the risk of being ineffective.
+In spite or because of his success, Prokhorov doesn't dismiss the value of luck, telling CNN in 2008, "In business, you need to have luck...That's why it's very stupid to say there is no luck".
+And he enjoys taking risks, noting on his blog last year, "The biggest risk in business around the world is the risk of being ineffective.
 If you can't work under these conditions then don't get involved.
 I am an aggressive businessman, and want the businesses in which I invest to grow many times in value.
 I take big risks, but because I work at a large scale, the opportunities for growth are also great."

 Asked which "gift of nature" would he like to have, Prokhorov is less coy: "To understand women.
 I know this sounds quite stupid.
 Somerset Maugham said it best: 'You should love women, you do not have to understand them'".

 He's given more interviews to the Russian media since agreeing to buy the Nets in September than he had the previous year.
-In his most recent, he discussed the team's prospects with SovSport.
-But he's yet to give one to the US media, although the Star-Ledger's Dave D'Alessandro give it his best shot in Vancouver.
+He was careful not to step on Ratner's feet before taking over the team.
+Before embarking on a whirlwind tour back in May, he discussed the team's prospects only once, with SovSport.
+The Star-Ledger's Dave D'Alessandro give it his best shot in Vancouver.
 While respectful, Prokhorov said he has been instructed by his lawyers to say nothing about the Nets until he is approved.
 Still, he must have liked Dave D's resourcefulness.
 He posted the story prominently on his blog.
-There are reports that he's agreed to be profiled by both "60 Minutes" and Bloomberg News and that shooting has already begun in Moscow.
-He and his people have been pleasantly surprised by the generally favorable coverage the Nets' purchase has generated.
+Then, of course there was the "60 Minutes" interview and the big takeouts in Bloomberg and Forbes Russia magazines.
+It was a public relations tour de force, topped off by his New York press conference, which left sports writers slack-jawed.

 Does he know what he's getting into with the Nets?